celtiberi/sail-chat/README.md

 ## Architecture

-The system is built on a modern RAG architecture with these key components:
+The system is built on a modern microservices architecture with these key components:

 - **Retriever**: Core component that handles document retrieval and response generation
+- **Combined Services**: Standalone service that provides a unified API for:
-- **Visual Index**: Processes and indexes images for visual search capabilities
+  - **Visual Search**: Processes and indexes images for visual search capabilities
+  - **ChromaDB**: Manages the vector database for semantic search of forum content
 - **LangChain Integration**: Leverages LangChain for prompt templates and LLM interactions
 - **Multimodal LLM**: Uses advanced language models capable of processing both text and images
 - **Platform Abstraction**: Automatically adapts to different hardware environments

+This microservices architecture improves resource efficiency and startup time by:
+- Loading resource-intensive components (visual index and ChromaDB) only once in the dedicated service
+- Allowing the main application to start faster
+- Reducing memory usage in the main application
+- Enabling better scalability and separation of concerns
+- Providing a unified API for all data retrieval operations

 For more details on the architecture, see [ARCHITECTURE.md](ARCHITECTURE.md).